statikfintechllc/Ascend-Institute/README.md

 ---

-<h1 align="center"> GremlinGPT has already been reviewed and starred by live AI infra: Atrium.</h1>
+> GremlinGPT has already been reviewed and starred by live AI infra: Atrium.
+We have now recieved our 3 Star, Lets get GremlinGPT Seen.

 ---